tillwf/point-of-interest-detection/README.md

 ## Future Work

-- Consecutive event during the clustering part.
+- Usage of other features:
+    - time series: we did not use the motion of the users at all
+        - When they start to move from A to B ?
+        - How long did they stay at some place ?
+        - The clustering part groups events which did not necessarily happened at the same time.
+We should consider point spatially grouped but also temporally grouped
         - Instead of counting the occurrence of each point of interest, analyze the order of them: for instance, people are more likely doing the pattern HOME/WORK/HOME during the week whereas during week ends the number of point of interest can increase.

+    - `crc32`: home and work wifi spot should be constant and stable (giving also good horizontal precision)
+    - `speed`: the speed feature was not that used or analyze.
+Some negative values and some stats did not help that much to use it properly

+- Tweak and explore DBSCAN possibilities
+    - Take more time to find a proper haversine version with horizontal precision
+    - Finetune the value of `eps`

 - Use values of latitude and longitude to map point of interest to actual places (using an external API)